 For the next few months, I’ll be writing an ongoing series called Meet the Teamlancers.
 In this new column, I’ll introduce you to some folks who are working in all aspects of the teamlancing experience and at all career levels.

 In upcoming articles, I’ll be profiling interesting folks across all industries including brand ambassadors and influencers who create some of the sizzle around a brand but don’t quite work with a team on a regular basis.
 I’ll also introduce you to heads of networking groups who bring people together even as we’re all apart.
-Best off, these teamlancers will share some of their tips on how to make working within a distanced team a comfortable experience.
+Best off, these teamlancers will share some of their tips on how to make working within a distanced team a comfortable experience, no matter if you’re a writer, editor, or designer.

 Teamlancing is not as complicated as you think